changeworld/azure-docs.pl-pl/articles/machine-learning/team-data-science-process/hive-walkthrough.md

 ## <a name="#load-data"></a>Ładowanie danych do tabel programu Hive przez partycje
 > [!NOTE]
-> Zazwyczaj jest zadaniem administracyjnym.
+> To zadanie jest zazwyczaj przeznaczone dla administratora.
 >
 >